 Is Zucchini Safe for Dogs?

-Some vegetables, such as garlic and onions, are harmful to dogs, but zucchini is perfectly safe.
-Veterinarian Dr. Avi Blake even ranks zucchini as one of the best vegetables to feed dogs.
-Just because zucchini is safe, however, does not mean you should feed your dog excessive amounts of the vegetable.
-As with any human food, there are things you need to know in order to make sure you are feeding zucchini safely.
+Zucchini is perfectly safe for dogs.
+But that does not mean you should feed your dog excessive amounts of the vegetable.
+As with any human food, there are things you need to know in order to make sure you are feeding them zucchini safely.

 Is Zucchini Good for Dogs?